Blog about successful marketing strategies in russia

 Snob

-The vast majority of the magazines we presented have their own YouTube channel, such as Snob.
-This offers further possibilities for brand advertising.
+Almost all of the magazines we featured have their own YouTube channels—for example, Snob.
+This provides additional opportunities for brand advertising.

 Conclusion